-Like most publications who have kept up with modern technology, The Economist offers both a digital and a print subscription.
-Do you prefer scrolling on your phone, or flipping through paper pages?
-Both plans are discounted 25%.
+Like most publications who have kept up with modern technology, The Economist offers a digital, print, and combo subscription.
+All are on the same 12-week introductory offer and after that your discount kicks in.

 How to qualify for The Economist student pricing?

-Visit economist.com and click the button to subscribe.
+Visit The Economist website by hitting the button below.
+Start by choosing a subscription.
 Upon reaching the subscription page, it will ask if you are a student.
 Once you click the button, you will see the discounts offered.
 Even if you’ve been up all night cramming, keep your eyes open!
 Sometimes, an introductory offer might be available at even deeper discounts.
-But make sure you’ve checked the box for the student rate, and watch for how they handle it when the introductory rate ends.